Logius-standaarden/API-Design-Rules/DesignRules.md

    <dl>
       <dt>Statement</dt>
       <dd>
-         A [=URI=] must never contain a trailing slash.
-When requesting a resource including a trailing slash, this must result in a `404` (not found) error response and not a redirect.
+         A [=URI=] MUST never contain a trailing slash.
+When requesting a resource including a trailing slash, this MUST result in a `404` (not found) error response and not a redirect.
 This enforces API consumers to use the correct [=URI=].
       </dd>
       <dt>Rationale</dt>
       <dd>